-PennDOT also administers the state's more than 12 million vehicle registrations and 8.8 million driver's licenses, and oversees safety and emission inspection programs.
+PennDOT also administers the state's 11.8 million vehicle registrations and 10.3 million driver's licenses and IDs, and oversees safety and emission inspection programs.

 What We Do